Socialist Workers Party of the District of Columbia: 1993 election cycle

 Emily Fitzsimmons was the Socialist Workers Party candidate for chair of the Council in 1993.
 At the time of her candidacy, Fitzsimmon cleaned airplanes for United Airlines.

 When asked about what should be done to reduce violent crime in the District, Fitzsimmons said that the capitalist system is the source of violence in the community because it forces workers to compete against each other for wages.
 She said that the solution to violence is to change the economic system to one where human needs are put ahead of corporate profits.
 On the subject of improving schools in the District, Fitzsimmons said that "capitalist rulers of this country" reduced school budgets in order to decrease wages and shift the burden of economic decline on workers.
 She advocated for increased educational funding by the District and federal governments and additional bilingual classes.
 She called for classes about the history of the working-class movement, sociology, and the history of the struggle for equality by minorities.
 Regarding public housing and homelessness, Fitzsimmons said the lack of housing for people was the fault of the Democratic and Republican politicians and the Council of the District of Columbia.
 She called for working people and youths to rally for immediate relief from the lack of affordable housing.
 She advocated for an end to segregated housing.
 She wanted public works programs to build and repair public housing and a law to limit rent to ten percent of a tenant's income.
 When asked about the District of Columbia's five-billion-dollar unfunded pension liability, Fitzsimmons said the federal and District governments should fund pensions through a tax on the wealthy.

-Fitzsimmons came in fifth place with 526 votes, or one percent of the total vote.
+Fitzsimmons came in fifth place with 542 votes, or 1.56% of the total vote.